 This page will show you a general overview of how many Goal Completions you have had and what pages converted those goals.
 In the example below you can see we have had 2 goal conversions to a page called /thank-you which we set up for our General Contact page.

 If you click the left area you can view the Goal Completion Location – which will show you the URL where the conversion happened.

 Or you can select Source/Medium which will tell you how that conversion got to your website.

 You can view other Goals you have setup by clicking the dropdown above the Overview tab as shown below. (we only have 1 goal installed, but others would appear in the dropdown if we set more up!)

-On this page you will see – well a funnel of course.
+On this page you will see the funnel.

 On the funnel you will be able to see the pages that you set up in the goals and how they came through the funnel.
 The data you get from here can help you improve your conversions – if you are losing a lot of people at step 2 in the funnel – then you need to improve that page and do some testing!

 Your nonprofit website is critical in helping you achieve your goals – but without proper analysis and data, there is no way you can know how to properly market, target and modify your website to meet those goals.

 A typical non-profit website will want to achieve the following:

 Educate — let people know at a glance what your nonprofit does – then allow them to click a link to learn more about the mission.
 When you properly educate your visitor – we hope that some of the below will happen!